intel/llvm/sycl/doc/CompilerAndRuntimeDesign.md

 All SYCL memory objects shared between host and device (buffers/images, these objects map to OpenCL buffers and images) must be accessed through special `accessor` classes.
-The "device" side implementation of these classes contain pointers to the device memory.
+The "device" side implementation of these classes contains pointers to the device memory.
 As there is no way in OpenCL to pass structures with pointers inside as kernel arguments all memory objects shared between host and device must be passed to the kernel as raw pointers.